-- Professor of Film Studies (Theatre, Film and Television Studies)
+- Professor of Film Studies (Theatre, Film & Television Studies)

 David’s research engages with the question of what it means to study a world of cinemas.
-He interrogates the intersections between cinema and philosophical issues like time, identity, ethics and ecology.
-He has published four books on Gilles Deleuze and cinema, including Deleuze and World Cinemas (2011), which was shortlisted for the BAFTSS annual book award.
-He serves on several editorial boards, and is co-editor of the monograph series Thinking Cinema (Bloomsbury) and online resource deleuzecinema.com.
+He interrogates the intersections between cinema and philosophical issues like time, identity, ethics, ecology and attention.

-David also conducts research into small cinemas like Scotland (e.g. in Scotland: Global Cinema (2009) and Cinema at the Periphery (2010)), Uruguay and South Korea.
+David also conducts research into small cinemas like Scotland (e.g. in Scotland: Global Cinema (2009), Cinema at the Periphery (2010), and Visual Culture in the Northern British Archipelago (2018)), Uruguay and South Korea.
 He studies how their engagement with international markets illuminates the geopolitics of globalization.
-Increasingly this work engages with global developments in film tourism and heritage tourism more broadly.
-Click here for related news items on the subject, including a feature in The Scotsman (2015), and further pieces on Laurel and Hardy (on the BBC website) and the Loch Ness Monster (both the BBC and The Guardian websites).
+This work engages with global developments in film/screen tourism and heritage tourism more broadly.

 David was appointed Professor of Film Studies at the University of Glasgow in 2013.
 He worked previously at the University of St Andrews (establishing a new Department of Film Studies from 2004 onwards) and Northumbria University.